awused/aw-fm/README.md

 Custom actions are enabled by scripts in the actions directory, default `$HOME/.config/aw-fm/actions/`.
-Depending on how they are configured they do not always appear in the context menu.
+Depending on how they are configured they do not always appear in the context menu and can be triggered based on the number of files, types of files (mimetypes or extensions), and the location of the files.

 They must be executable text files and options are read from within the file.
 See the [example script](examples/sample-action.sh) for an explanation of the